-- · review of the Company's approach to compensation; - · oversight of the establishment of compensation proposals; - considering all material remuneration decisions e.g. those relating to the Managing Director, Executive Directors and other members of the Senior Management; - making recommendations as to appropriate incentive schemes.
+- · review of the Company's approach to compensation; - · oversight of the establishment of compensation proposals; - · considering all material remuneration decisions e.g. those relating to the Managing Director, Executive Directors and other members of the Senior Management; - $\cdot$ $\,$ making recommendations as to appropriate incentive schemes.

 No director or manager is involved in any decisions as to their own remuneration.
-The Directors' remuneration is highlighted on page 123 e) Nomination Committee
+The Directors' remuneration is highlighted on page 130.

-Non-Executive Director Composition: Andrew Buglass (Chairperson), Florence Namatta Mawejje
+Composition: Andrew Buglass (Chairperson), Florence Namatta Mawejje, Johan De Bruijn e) Nomination Committee